fntechgit/fnEvent/src/pages/custom-pages/faq.md

 title: FAQ
 userRequirement: NONE
 ---
 Get all the information you need on topics such as health and safety, registration, accessibility, and much more.
-Make sure to follow our [Twitter](https://twitter.com/robloxdevrel) for the latest news and updates.
+Make sure to follow our [](https://twitter.com/robloxdevrel)<a href="https://twitter.com/robloxdevrel" target ="_blank" >Twitter</a> for the latest news and updates.

 - - -